Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Examples

 \subsection{Shell roof over a rectangular domain}

-Our second example is adapted from Bletzinger and Ramm~\cite{bletzinger1993form} and considers the compliance optimisation of a roof over a rectangular domain, see Figure~\ref{fig:roofRef}.
+Our second example is adapted from Bletzinger et al.~\cite{bletzinger1993form} and considers the compliance optimisation of a roof over a rectangular domain, see Figure~\ref{fig:roofRef}.
 The roof has the plan of~$6 \times 12$ and is pinned along its two long edges.
 The applied loading consists of a uniformly distributed vertical load of~$5000$.
 The shell thickness is~$t=0.05$; the Young's modulus is~$E=3\times10^{10}$; and the Poisson's ratio is~$\nu = 0.2$.
-As indicated in Figure~\ref{fig:roofRef}, Bletzinger and Ramm used only the two height parameters~$s_1$ and~$s_2$ to optimise the roof geometry while maintaining a bi-parabolic shape.
+As indicated in Figure~\ref{fig:roofRef}, Bletzinger et al. used only the two height parameters~$s_1$ and~$s_2$ to optimise the roof geometry while maintaining a bi-parabolic shape.
 Moreover, they chose a cylindrical shell as their initial shape prior to optimisation.